clottman/cassey-on-eleventy/posts/2023-05-09-airtable-data-fetch.md

+---
+layout: post
+title: "Fetching & caching data from Airtable in my 11ty site"
+date: 2023-05-09
+tags: [posts]
+social_description: "Using the Airtable.js library and Eleventy Fetch"
+---

 I've been seeing a lot of people blog about setting up a [now page](https://nownownow.com/about) on their website.
 Kind of like an about page, a now page is a page on a personal website that tells you what that person is up to in their life.
 Some people blog on that page, while others use APIs from services that track their media consumption or daily habits to fill the page with interesting little snippets of what's going on in their life.